disponible únicamente en inglés

 Light Up Navajo provides power to Navajo Nation

-The effort continues to bring power to some of the 14,000 homes beyond SRP’s service territory on the Navajo Nation that do not have electricity.
+The project has grown, with more than 1,000 homes getting electrified and 48 utilities from across 16 states participating.
+In 2024, Light Up Navajo helped set 137 poles, 80,175 primary conductors and 2,292 secondary conductors with main feed lines available for any future growth.
+The effort continues to bring power to some of the 13,000 homes beyond SRP’s service territory on the Navajo Nation that do not have electricity.

 Partnerships with tribal communities